Trust & AI Fairness

 The candidate is the centre of gravity for personal data on FindMeAJob, not the employer and not the platform.
 Specifically:

-- Your transcript stays in your account.
-Not in the employer's, not in our staff inbox.
-You can read it, download it, re-use it for another application, or delete it — from your account dashboard, in one click.
+- Your data stays in your account.
+CVs, cover letters, practice transcripts and saved outputs live on your profile — not in the employer's, not in our staff inbox.
+Read, download, re-use, or delete them from your dashboard in one click.

 - You can dispute the brief.
 If a brief misrepresents you, email hello@findmeajob.co.nz.
 We respond within 20 working days.
 We can pause the application while we review.